Smart-Robotics-Scientist/Domain-Adaptative-Semantic-Segmentation-Comparisons/README.md

  ![cardinal](./figures/Domain_Adaptive_Seg.png)

-# Our Crack-DA Cooresponding Edge and Depth Map
+# Our Crack-DA Cooresponding Edge and Depth Maps

 You can also find the corresponding data augmentation results, edge detection map, and depth prediction map by our **Crack-DA**.
 Our **Crack-DA** is the **first approach that makes full use of the auxiliary relative low-level depth and edge features to do UDA**.
 Our approach makes sense for the fact that **the edge and depth features are closely related to semantic features** as indicated by our experimental results below.